-Regardless of ones feeling about Jeffrey Deitch, departures (firing?) of high level leaders—be it curators, dealers, or business executives—puts a strain on the institution and everyone else involved because of the press and online “chatter” surrounding the event.
+Regardless of ones feeling about Jeffrey Deitch, departure (firing?) of high level leaders—be it curators, dealers, or business executives—puts a strain on the institution and everyone else involved because of the press and online “chatter” surrounding the event.

 Along with the huge amount of press that quickly developed over this story, from the Huffington Post, to the Wall Street Journal, to the Los Angeles Times, online blogs and social media sites exploded.
 Searching for either “Jeffrey Deitch,” or “LA MoCA,” produces numerous negative links on the first page of the search results.